unclecode/claude-code-tools/plugins/unclecode-cc-toolkit/commands/pp-checkpoint.md

 $ARGUMENTS

-Optional query to specify what should happen next.
+Optional query to add extra guidance for the next session.
+This query will be incorporated into the "What To Do Next" section of NEXT.md.

+Examples:
+- `/pp-checkpoint focus on fixing the auth bug first`
+- `/pp-checkpoint user will provide new API docs tomorrow`
+- `/pp-checkpoint skip T260, move directly to T262`

 ## Purpose

 Called at the end of a chat session (or before hitting token limits) to:
-1. Create ultra-compact summary of current session
+1. Create compact summary of current session (history file)
-2. Save "what to do next" instructions for new session
+2. Save comprehensive "what to do next" instructions (NEXT.md)
+3. Optionally create AI-compressed dump of chat history
-3. Link to full chat transcript (with warnings about size)
+4. Link to full chat transcript

 ## Execution Instructions